Jetstar Boeing 787 Business Class Overview

 Jetstar’s premium product is roughly equivalent to Premium Economy on full-service international airlines, so calling it “Business Class” is a bit of a stretch.
 However, it’s priced accordingly so can be good value.

-Even when redeeming Qantas points for a Jetstar ticket, you’ll be charged 20% fewer points compared to redeeming for a Qantas Business Class ticket.
-That seems fair, and there’s an added advantage with Jetstar Business Class that reward seats are a bit easier to find – particularly if you want to fly your whole family on points.
+When redeeming Qantas Points for a Jetstar Business Class ticket, you’ll pay 20% fewer points compared to redeeming for Qantas Business Class.
+That seems fair, and there’s an added advantage with Jetstar Business Class that reward seats are a bit easier to find.

 You won’t get a lie-flat bed, but it’s certainly more comfortable than flying Economy and is generally cheaper than Business Class on other airlines when flying long-haul.
 For daytime flights where sleeping isn’t as important, it’s a perfectly acceptable product.